wp-plugins/rich-contact-widget/readme.txt

 = How to change the output using the filters ? =

 *   You can add or remove fields in the contact widget output and widget form with the `rc_widget_keys`, `rc_widget_form_ouput` and `rc_widget_output` filters.
-*   You can change the Company type of the schema.org itemtype to better fit your business with the `rc_widget_type` filter.
-Values could be Organization, LocalBusiness, etc.
+*   You can add more types of the schema.org itemtype to better fit your business with the `rc_schema_types` filter.

-== Screenshots ==

-1. the widget configuration fields
-2. The widget display on twenty ten theme
-3. Rich Snippet result on search results page

 == Changelog ==

+= 1.3 =
+* Replaced the radio buttons for company type by an extensive select menu containing all schema.org business types.

 = 1.2.1 =
 * Some HTML Fixes (thanks to Julien Maury @TweetPressFr)